iamronsuez/iamronsuez.github.io/README.md

 I've working as a remote freelancer developer for a Canadian contractor building [AnyDayBuddy](https://staging.anydaybuddy.com/), my current role is about to serve as programmer / technical leader for the core team, helping in frontend, backend, mobile and devops areas.

-* Technologies: angularJs, nodejs using (Sails.js) , ionicV1 framework, OneSignal push notifications, Branch.io for deeplinking, Atatus for error logging,  MongoDB, pm2, deploybot, Amazon AWS including S3, EC2, route53 and Cloudfront.
+* Technologies: angularJs, nodejs using (Sails.js) , ionicV1 framework, OneSignal push notifications, Branch.io for deeplinking, Atatus for error logging,  Cloudinary for image storage and transformation, MongoDB, pm2, deploybot, Amazon AWS including S3, EC2, route53 and Cloudfront.

 ### 2014 - 2016